Shriprasad-P/ai_mock_interview/README.md

 - Tailwind CSS
 - Vapi AI
 - shadcn/ui
-- Google Gemeni
+- Google Gemini
 - Zod

 ## <a name="features">🔋 Features</a>

 👉 **Authentication**: Sign Up and Sign In using password/email authentication handled by Firebase.

-👉 **Create Interviews**: Easily generate job interviews with help of Vapi voice assistants and Google Gemini.
+👉 **Create Interviews**: Easily generate MBA job interviews (Finance, Operations, Consulting, etc.) with help of Vapi voice assistants and Google Gemini.

-👉 **Get feedback from AI**: Take the interview with AI voice agent, and receive instant feedback based on your conversation.
+👉 **Get feedback from AI**: Take the interview with AI voice agent, and receive instant feedback on Business Acumen, Analytical Thinking, and Communication.

 👉 **Modern UI/UX**: A sleek and user-friendly interface designed for a great experience.